 The Importance of Emotional Labeling

 Being able to accurately identify and label emotions is incredibly essential for well-being.
 In fact, the more specific you can be about your inner experience, the better you’re able to create a plan to resolve or work on issues.
-Think of it like a recipe: by labeling what you’re feeling, you’ll be able to enjoy a fuller breadth of emotional “flavors” that make up the human experience.
+Think of it as a recipe: by labeling what you’re feeling, you’ll be able to enjoy a fuller breadth of emotional “flavors” that make up the human experience.

 Knowing the vocabulary available to describe your emotions, referred to as “emotional labeling,” can help you become more aware of the intricacies of what you’re feeling, communicate effectively with those around you, and regulate reactions in a healthy, productive way.